disease-sh/node-api/README.md

 // this prints an array of US states and their data api.states().then(console.log)

-// this prints an array of US states and their data api.states({sort:'todayCases'}).then(console.log)
+// this prints an array of US states and their data sorted by cases api.states({sort:'cases'}).then(console.log)

-// this prints a specific state and its data api.statest({state:'michigan'}).then(console.log)
+// this prints a specified state and its data api.statest({state:'michigan'}).then(console.log)

+// this prints an array of specified states and their data api.statest({state:['michigan','new york']}).then(console.log)
 ```

 ### JHUCSSE